bpv/MeetupWithFriends/README.md

   * Table view with places that have been shared.
   * Clicking the map button will open the location in Google Maps if available and Apple Maps if not available.

-## Known Issues
-* Sign In screen contains a UINavigationBar with a "Back" button that will take you back to the ActivityController without signing in.
-Any help in accessing the UINavigationBar in FUIAuthPickerViewController is greatly appreciated.